 Total War Battles: Kingdom is for those who are bored playing Clash of Clans and its clones.
 The game’s base-building and battle elements are unique, especially for a person who hasn’t played a Total War game before.

 Kingdom’s base-building elements will force you to make changes to your stronghold according to the map’s terrain and strict building rules.
-It’s tough to manage your kingdom in this game, but once you know the rules, weather and terrain types, it will become a bit easy for you to construct the right buildings, fortify your base and build a strong army.
-The game is bit on the harder side and so it will definitely appeal to hardcore strategy fans.
+It’s tough to manage your kingdom in this game, but once you know the rules and weather and terrain types, it will become a bit easy for you to construct the right buildings, fortify your base and build a strong army.
+The game is bit on the harder side, so it will definitely appeal to hardcore strategy fans.

 2. Tropical Stormfront